cleaversolutions/hh/returns.md

 ---

+## VAT may need to be paid by international customers

+Higher Hangers have been sold in over 35 countries and there is not way for us to collect or calculate VAT for everyone.
+If you're purchasing internationally, please expect to pay for VAT in your country when receiving the order.
+Due to size, ALL items are shipped as individual shipments because they cannot be combined.

+---

 ## LATE OR MISSING REFUNDS

 Refunds can take 7-10 business days to work their way through the banks and processing vendors.
 If you haven’t received a refund yet, first check your bank account again.